 When a cash assistance application is received, first determine eligibility for W-2.
-If the applicant meets W-2 financial eligibility requirements but does not meet nonfinancial eligibility requirements or is not eligible for a paid W-2 placement, determine eligibility for RCA.
+If the applicant meets W-2 financial eligibility requirements but does not meet nonfinancial

 If an adult refugee becomes ineligible for W-2 due to a change in circumstances in which there is no longer a dependent child in the household, determine eligibility for RCA for any remainder of the initial twelve-month residence period in the United States.